Time to do your taxes right?

 Do you run a business?

-If you run a business, you need to declare your income on a Schedule C and so you must use TurboTax Self-Employed (also called Home & Business).
-No other version offers this.
+If you run a business, you need to declare your income on a Schedule C and so you must use TurboTax Premium.
+This was previously called TurboTax Self-Employed or TurboTax Home & Business, but now it’s all included in TurboTax Premium and it’s the only version that includes a Schedule C.

 A business can be anything from a formal corporation with Articles of Incorporation to something less formal, like being a rideshare driver or selling clearance items on eBay.
 If you earned income from a side hustle, you will need to claim it on a Schedule C.